Rome Catacombs Tour With Capuchin Crypts

 The Domitilla Catacombs

 The Christian Catacombs of Domitilla are an elaborate underground maze of tunnels that offer a rare glimpse into early Christianity in Rome.
 Hidden deep underground and located about 15 minutes outside of Rome, these catacombs were created in response to the shortage of burial plots in Rome’s city center during the second century.
-The Domitilla Catacombs contain the remains of about 150,000 bodies hidden from plain view.
+The Domitilla Catacombs contain thousands of burial plots, where the remains of Ancient Romans were once located.

 These Roman Catacombs offer Rome’s most spine-chilling catacomb tour experience.
 Aside from the more macabre aspects of the catacombs, numerous important artifacts are also housed here.
 Some of the highlights of the Domitilla Catacombs include an intact second-century fresco of The Last Supper.
 As an added bonus, visiting this site during the summertime provides a much-needed reprieve from the scorching hot sun.